JohnBigeon/Teleinfo_electricity/README.md

 ````

 #### Check the database
-via phpMyAdmin
+via phpMyAdmin:
 ````
 sudo apt install phpmyadmin
 ````
 Warning: When the prompt appears, “apache2” is highlighted, but not selected.
 If you do not hit SPACE to select Apache, the installer will not move the necessary files during installation.
 Hit SPACE, TAB, and then ENTER to select Apache.
 Define a password.

-On your laptop
+On your laptop:
 ````
 http://192.168.a.bb/phpmyadmin
 ````
 the password defined previously will be asked.

 ##### Check Apache interface
-On your computer, test if apache is installed, type in firefox the ip's address of your raspberry
+On your computer, test if apache is installed, type in firefox the ip's address of your raspberry:
 ````
 http://192.168.a.bb
 ````
-On your raspberry, catch error if needed with
+On your raspberry, catch error if needed with:
 ````
 tail -2 /var/log/apache2/error.log
 ````